nice & friendly: a festival

 We’re on at 6pm on Saturday 17th, between Maz Clarke + Sister Wendy and Blue Spectre (doors at 2:45, curfew 11pm).
-We’re in the Brunswick’s classy upstairs room on the bigger stage for a change, which is nice – although I like the cellar bar scum dungeon too.
+We’re in the Brunswick’s classy upstairs room on the bigger stage for a change – although I like the cellar bar scum dungeon too.
 Some ticketing info:

 Full access weekend ticket: £15 (online) £16 (OTD)